jojozhuang/jojozhuang.github.io/_posts/2016-09-15-install-docker-toolboxand-kitematic-on-mac.md

 ## 4. Use Kitematic
 ### 4.1 Virtual Machine for Docker Machine
-The first you start Kitematic, it will create a new virtual machine in VirtualBox.
+The first time you start Kitematic, it will create a new virtual machine in VirtualBox.
 ![MIME Type](/public/pics/2016-09-15/virtualbox.png)
 ### 4.2 Main Screen
 Now, you see the main screen of Kitematic.
-Since we've used Kitematic for a while, there are already some containers list at left side.
-For you, it is empty at very beginning.
+Since I've used Kitematic for some time, there are already some containers listed at the left side.
+There is nothing if you've never created any container before.
 ![MIME Type](/public/pics/2016-09-15/mainscreen.png)
-Things you can do here:
+Options you have here:
-* You can search images through the search box and click the CREATE button to run containers for them.
+* You can search Docker images through search box at top and click CREATE button to run containers for them.
-* You can open a Docker-CLI terminal by clicking the whale button at the left corner.
+* You can open a Docker-CLI terminal by clicking the whale button at the left bottom corner.

 ### 4.3 Login
-If you've already have a docker ID, you can login here.
+If you've already have a docker ID, you can use it to login now.
 ![MIME Type](/public/pics/2016-09-15/login.png)
-Switch to My Repos tab, the images on your Docker Hub will be listed here.
+Switch to My Repos tab, the images on your Docker Hub will show here.
 ![MIME Type](/public/pics/2016-09-15/myrepos.png)

 ## 5. Work with a Container
-Take the container we used for previous posting [Use Mysql Container for JSP Application](http://jojozhuang.github.io/blog/2016/09/12/use-mysql-container-for-jsp-application/) as example.
+Take gsmysql as example, which is a database container I created for previous posting [Use Mysql Container for JSP Application](http://jojozhuang.github.io/blog/2016/09/12/use-mysql-container-for-jsp-application/).
 Select gsmysql container, click the Start button.
 ![MIME Type](/public/pics/2016-09-15/gsmysql.png)
 The container is started.
-And you see that Access URL, which is the public address can be accessed from outside.
-In this case, this is the url for remote accessing this mysql database.
+And you see that Access URL, which is the public address can be accessed from outside of the container.
+For mysql container, this is the url for applications to connect mysql database remotely.
 ![MIME Type](/public/pics/2016-09-15/started.png)
 ### 5.1 Start Terminal in Container
 Previously, we have to type the following command to open terminal in container.